substate-tech/ambel/docs/simple_example.md

 Generating the Verilog for this parameterization will produce a module ([versioned here](src/main/verilog/examples/SimpleApb2CSTrgt.v)) with the following interface.

-Below the clock and reset, and the standard APB2 IOs we see three extra IOs, one output which will reflect the value the read-write register, one input which is readable via the read-only register, and one output which will propagate any non-zero value written to the write-only register for one clock cycle before returning to zero again.
+Below the clock and reset, and the standard APB2 IOs we see three extra IOs, one output which will reflect the value of the read-write register, one input which is readable via the read-only register, and one output which will propagate any non-zero value written to the write-only register for one clock cycle before returning to zero again.
 Simple!
 ```Verilog
 module Apb2CSTrgt(
   input         clock,